 The Dublin-Agreement also knows some other rules.
 See the German section on Dublin III for more detail.

 You can appeal against a Dublin procedure.
 This is important, especially if you are under 18 years old, if you have close family in Switzerland with asylum-status or in the asylum procedure, or if the situation you have to live under in the other Dublin country violates your personal human rights.
 Your free legal counsel will often write this appeal.
 However, they decide by themselves if they want to appeal or not.
 If your legal counsel decides not to appeal for you, but you want to do an appeal, you have to right to do so.
 For this it is crucial that you either write an appeal yourself as soon as possible or, if you have time, contact a lawyer.
-You only have 5 working days to do so, so it is crucial that you contact legal help quickly!
+In the asylum regions of Berne, Basel and North-Western Switzerland as well as Zurich you can contact the free independent Pikett Asyl to get help.
+For the other regions you may consult our Swiss contact list.

 If you have received a Dublin decision by the SEM saying that you have to leave Switzerland and you do not follow it, you can be sent to prison.
 In prison you have the right that a judge checks if your detention is legal.
 However, you have to ask by yourself in written form.
-Here you can download a file that you have to fill in and send to the cantonal “Zwangsmassnahmengericht” (court for coercive measures).
 Prison guards should help you with this.
+In the region of Zurich you can also contact the independent Pikett Administrativhaft (+41 44 521 47 47).
 See also Switzerland > detention.

 If the country that was asked declines, Switzerland is responsible for your asylum application for good.
 In this case you return to the normal procedure and (in most cases) also transfer back to the national asylum center where you were in the beginning.